 Sometimes the person on the other end of the line doesn't immediately understand the issue that you are having.
 However, that does not mean they are not listening to you or that repeating yourself in a more agitated tone will resolve anything.

 "What do you mean I can't…?"

 "This question is usually useless to ask because customer service representatives don't control the rules.
 They just enforce them," says DuBoff.
 "If your response to not being eligible for a refund is, 'What do you mean I can't get a refund if I no longer can afford the program?' then you should probably read the refund policy in advance and be an informed buyer."

 Trying to understand these policies will allow you to get the rep's help in finding wiggle room within them.

 "Isn't the customer always right?"

 This cliché still gets trotted out every so often, usually by customers who are in the wrong.

-"Customers are not always right," writes Alexandra Sakellariou among her list of "Awful Things Customer Service Workers Know to Be True."
+"Customers are not always right," writes Alexandra Sakellariou on her list of "Awful Things Customer Service Workers Know to Be True."
 "The customer is more than often mistaken or confused.
 Whether they misread the price tag of a product or don't understand the small print of your return policy, whenever a customer is unhappy, it generally has to do with a miscommunication or error on their end."
 And for more useful content delivered straight to your inbox, sign up for our daily newsletter.

 "Let me speak to your manager."

 This line tells the person on the other end, "You aren't going to be able to help me."
 And while sometimes the manager can do more than the person you are speaking with, saying this also has the potential to backfire.

 "This will immediately make the agent you're speaking with uneasy," says Ollie Smith, serial entrepreneur and CEO of energy comparison site EnergySeek.
 "If the manager does show up, they will develop a negative opinion of you before they speak with you and will be less inclined to go the extra mile to resolve your issue."